CorieW/AShakespeareanChat/README.md

 # AShakespeareanChat
-A Minecraft plugin that transforms chat messages into Shakespearean or other styles of English.
+A Minecraft Java Spigot plugin that transforms chat messages into Shakespearean or other styles of English.

 ## Features
 ### Current Features